maelys-malichecq/last_one/README.md

 ## License

-`pybacktestchain` was created by Juan F. Imbet.
+`pybacktestchain` was created by Juan F. Imbet as part of a project for the course Python Programming for Finance at Paris Dauphine University - PSL.

+.
 It is licensed under the terms of the MIT license.

 ## Credits